vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 bath early morning outside the house in a river, being engaged in japa of Gāyatri and partaking only once in the day of sacrificial ( havisya ) food, becomes free from all sins committed in the year; V. Dh.
 89. 1-4 q. by KKV 418, HV II.
 762. Vide also RM folio 80a, 1358-1362 ( vide ABORI 36 pp. 330-31 ).
 Pad.
 VI.
 91 and 119.
 12-13, KV 324, NS 192–194, Smk 358, GK 27–29.

 Among the many things to be given up in K.is flesh.
 S. Pr. (folio 46 ) and KR (397-399 ) quote MB to the effect that giving up flesh-eating in Kārtika (particularly in the bright half) is equal to the performance of severe austerities (tapas) for a hundred years and that great ancient kings like Yayāti, Rāma and Nala did not eat flesh in K. and therefore went to heaven.
 Nār. (uttarārdha ) 22.
-58 avers that a man becomes & cāndāla by eating flesh in K. Vide under Bakapancaka. ,
+58 avers that a man becomes & cāṇḍāla by eating flesh in K. Vide under Bakapancaka. ,

 Lighting lamps and making illuminations in K. in the temples of Siva; Caṇdi, the Sun and other gods is highly